ricardosantos79/pinescript/beta/arrays/release/Function Mdim indexer.md

 Description:
-    A Function that returns the flat index of a array of N dimensions.
+    A Function that returns the flat index of a N dimensions array.

 Inputs:
     _indices: Array containing dimension indices.¹